A good stethoscope is an essential tool for many healthcare professionals today.

-The tubing is the flexible part of the stethoscope, it helps to transmit sound from the chest piece to the ear tubes.
+The tubing is the flexible part, it helps to transmit sound from the chest piece to the ear tubes.

-Some stethoscopes have a single tube while others have double tubes.
-The double-tubed stethoscopes are supposed to have a better acoustic performance but that isn't always the case.
+Some devices have a single tube while others have double tubes.
+The double-tubed ones are supposed to have a better acoustic performance but that isn't always the case.
 The presence of two tubes causes an additional unwanted sound caused by the rubbing together of the two tubes.

 The durability of the tube matters, some brands offer tubes that have some resistance to body oils and alcohol.
-This is important because stethoscopes are everyday tools for some health workers, and it is often placed on different surfaces and parts of the body.
-A stethoscope should have some resistance to many fluids and its surroundings.
+This is important because they are everyday tools for some health workers, and it is often placed on different surfaces and parts of the body.
+The best stethoscope should have some resistance to many fluids and its surroundings.

-The chest piece is the part of the stethoscope that collects the sound from the environment (the patient's skin) and transmits it to the tube.
+The chest piece is the part that collects the sound from the environment (the patient's skin) and transmits it to the tube.
 It is made up of a stem, diaphragm and or bell.

-This metallic part of the stethoscope directly connects the tubing with other parts of the chest piece.
-In dual-head chest pieces, it has a switchable valve that makes you able to select which of the heads you want to listen to per time.
+This metallic part that directly connects the tubing with other parts of the chest piece.
+In dual-head products, it has a switchable valve that makes you able to select which of the heads you want to listen to per time.

 The diaphragm is the round surface of the chest piece that directly picks up sounds and vibrations from the environment.
 They come in different materials.
 For example, Littmann models have a tunable diaphragm.
 What this means is that the more pressure you apply to the chest piece when auscultating, the higher the sound frequency you can hear and vice versa.

-The bell is the smaller acoustic surface on dual-head chest pieces.
+The bell is the smaller acoustic surface on dual-head devices.
 It is usually lined with a non-chill sleeve that can be replaced with a small diaphragm.